Learn about Inland Rail in your area

 Illabo to Stockinbingal

-Major construction on the Illabo to Stockinbingal section in NSW is expected to start in early 2026.
+Major construction on the Illabo to Stockinbingal section in NSW is expected to start in mid-2026.
 This ‘greenfield’ (new) section of track will create a direct route from Illabo to Stockinbingal, bypassing the winding Bethungra Spiral.

 Stockinbingal to Parkes

-Major construction on the Stockinbingal to Parkes section in NSW is expected to be completed in early 2026.
-Enhancement works at nine sites will enable double-stacked trains, increasing freight capacity.
+Major construction on the Stockinbingal to Parkes section in NSW was completed in early 2026.
+Enhancement works at nine sites enables double-stacked trains, increasing freight capacity.

 Parkes to Narromine